Frequently Asked Questions

 3.1 - Overview

-Installation of CloudI from source (within the archive's "src" directory) uses the typical open source command sequence of:
+Installation of CloudI from source (in the main repository or CloudI release "src" directory) uses the typical open source command sequence of:

 1. ./configure